Gabicoware/txtbranch/README.md

   - copy secrets.template.py to secrets.py and modify as needed
   - copy config.template.json to config.json and modify as needed

+Environments:

+  - The makefile allows you to to have multiple environments.
+The production version excludes tests from deployment, and can have a completely different authentication setup if required.
+  - To setup, copy app.yaml, config.json, and secrets.py to their production-* and staging-* counterparts

 [1]: https://github.com/crhym3/simpleauth/tree/master/example
 [2]: https://github.com/simplegeo/python-oauth2